hudora/huImages/README.markdown

 This module uses the concept of "sizes".
 A size can be a numeric specification like "240x160".
 If the numeric specification ends with "!" (like in "75x75!") the image is scaled and cropped to be EXACTLY of that size.
-IF not the image keeps it aspect ratio.
+If not the image keeps it aspect ratio.

 You can use `get_random_imageid()`, `get_next_imageid(ID)` and